GamalElsawy/Flutter_Blogger/README.md

 - Creating the Map contains the values and upload it to Firestore. - DONE -
 - Fetching Data From Firebase. - DONE -
 - Loading Data in ListView. - DONE -
-- Configuration & Releasing. - In Progress -
+- Configuration & Releasing. - DONE -

+# Soon-Features:

+- User Authentication.
+- User Profile.
+- Complete Control Over Blogs.